-Courtney Randall Bachelor of Arts (Peace and Conflict Studies, International Relations) Council and Committee Officer, Brisbane City Council Courtney was offered full-time employment at Brisbane City Council 8 months prior to graduating, due to the range of professional experience she had to offer.
-"I was able to acquire this practical experience around my studies due to the flexible structure of the Arts program.
-The connections I was able to make, and the mentors I had access to during my studies is what I credit the stellar start to my career to."
+Courtney Randall Bachelor of Arts (Peace and Conflict Studies, International Relations) Business Analyst, Procurement Co.
+After working as a Project Officer for Community Development at UQ, Courtney moved on to roles with Brisbane City Council and Queensland Health.
+She has now transferred into the private sector, working in procurement on projects for all levels of government.
+Courtney credits her diverse resume to the breadth of knowledge and set of highly transferable skills that she developed through the Bachelor of Arts, which are actively sought after and in strong demand with employers across all industries.
+"The flexibility of the Arts program allowed me to acquire extensive practical professional training alongside my theoretical studies, through the many work experience and extracurricular activities that are offered."
 Jordan Butler Bachelor of Arts (Honours) (Psychology), Aboriginal and Torres Strait Islander Studies Consultant, People Advisory Services, Ernst and Young "My studies gave me really useful skills in research, critical thinking and communication which have made me a competitive worker.
-It gave me unique perspectives to draw on in in the workplace - from scientific, psychological and First Nations learnings.
+It gave me unique perspectives to draw on in the workplace - from scientific, psychological and First Nations learnings.
 Throughout my BA I learned that allowing yourself to explore and get out of your comfort zone can lead to opportunities you could not have planned or foreseen.
 I think this approach was great preparation for a career in consulting."

 Maxer Lye Bachelor of Arts (Japanese, International Relations) Founder and Creative Director, Dark Pale Studios "I currently run my own work-for-hire studio, specialising mainly in game design.
-My International Relations major might not seem directly related to what I do, but surprisingly, the broad mix that I studied in university, consisting of history, politics, economics, and foreign languages, all play a part in helping me with character design, worldbuilding/setting creation, and general writing and storytelling."
+My International Relations major might not seem directly related to what I do, but surprisingly, the broad mix that I studied in university, consisting of history, politics, economics, and foreign languages, all play a part in helping me with character design, worldbuilding/ setting creation, and general writing and storytelling."